RenderKit/openpgl/README.md

 ```

 The `VolumeSamplingDistriubtion` class represents the guiding
-distriubtion used for sampling directions inside volumes.
+distribution used for sampling directions inside volumes.
 The sampling
-distribution is often proportional to the incoming radiance or to its
+distribution is often proportional to the incoming radiance distribution
-product with the phase function (e.g., single lobe HG).
+or its product with the phase function (e.g., single lobe HG).
 The class
-supports function for sampling and PDF evaluations.
+supports functions for sampling and PDF evaluations.

 ## SampleData